intelsmartedgeons/docs/experience-kits/private-wireless-experience-kit.md

 #### ICX-SP

 The Private Wireless Experience Kit is designed to run on standard, Commercial off-the-shelf servers with 3rd Generation Intel® Xeon® Scalable Processors.
 The experience kit has been validated to run on a Dell Server R750.
-Please refer to Smart Edge Open 22.04 release notes for more detailed Dell R750 configurations.
+Please refer to Smart Edge 22.04 release notes for more detailed Dell R750 configurations.

 #### Accelerators

 Hardware accelerators can be used to increase the performance of certain workloads.
-Use the Intel® Smart Edge Open Kubernetes control plane node to assign accelerators to a specific container whose workload you are targeting.
+Use the Intel® Smart Edge Kubernetes control plane node to assign accelerators to a specific container whose workload you are targeting.

 <b>Intel® QAT</b>
 The Intel® QuickAssist Adapter provides customers with a scalable, flexible, and extendable way to offer Intel® QuickAssist Technology (Intel® QAT) crypto acceleration and compression capabilities to their existing product lines.
 Intel® QuickAssist Technology provides hardware acceleration to assist with the performance demands of securing and routing Internet traffic and other workloads, such as compression and wireless 5G gNB(g-NodeB) algorithm offload, thereby reserving processor cycles for application and control processing.